5 Black Five Black Designers You Should Know

 Costume Design & Cultural Storytelling

 Ruth E. Carter has spent decades redefining what costume design can look like on the big screen.
-Ruth is known for her work on Black Panther, and more recently, she was nominated for a fifth time for her work on Sinners, breaking the record for most-nominated Black woman in Oscar history.
-Before her fame, young Ruth used her mother’s sewing machine to learn how to sew, and the rest was history.
+Carter is known for her work on Black Panther and was recently nominated for a fifth Oscar for her work on Sinners, breaking the record for most-nominated Black woman in Oscar history.
+Before her rise in Hollywood, Carter learned to sew using her mother’s sewing machine, developing the skills that would later define her career.

-With her sights set on moving to Los Angeles to work at the city’s Theater Center, she eventually crossed paths with director Spike Lee to work on five of his films in 1988.
-Creating this partnership gave her so many opportunities to climb even higher, though the industry has historically overlooked Black creatives.
+After moving to Los Angeles to pursue work at the city’s Theater Center, she eventually crossed paths with director Spike Lee to work on five of his films in 1988.
+That partnership opened new opportunities for Carter in an industry that has historically overlooked Black creatives.

 In an NPR interview, Carter recalled Lee encouraging her and others to think beyond limitations: “He would often say we need to remember that we can be artists also behind the camera.”
-She later explains that what he said fueled her to bring on other people of color who could exercise their craft.
-Carter transformed costume designing into a powerful storytelling tool.
+She later said his words inspired her to create opportunities for other artists of color.
+Carter transformed costume design into a powerful storytelling tool.

-You can see her designs in movies such as Black Panther, Sinners, Malcolm X, and Selma.
+Her designs appear in films such as Black Panther, Sinners, Malcolm X, and Selma.
 Or visit the African American Museum in Philadelphia to see her costume design.

 Ann Lowe